imWildCat/expo-rust-demo-module/README.md

 Long-term cross-platform enusiastic living in Canada, previously Senior Software Engineer at Microsoft, working on Outlook Mobile and OneDrive Photos.

-Open for roles as Web / Mobile dev.
+Open for roles as Web / Mobile dev or consulting work to help you grow your business with state-of-the-art client-side technologies.

 Contact me at: <https://github.com/imWildCat>